matheo/UserBundle/Resources/doc/index.md

 ```

 Under the `providers` section, you are making the bundle's packaged user provider
-service available via the alias `fmatheo_userbundle`.
+service available via the alias `matheo_userbundle`.
 In this case, the repository
 of the User class is used as service provider.

 Next, take a look at and examine the `firewalls` section.
 Here we have declared a